v-ramesh/project-cleaningdata-coursera/README.md

 feature set (X) for training and test data into the data frames raw_train_data and raw_test_data respectively.
-* Combine the rows from raw_train_data and raw_test_data to create the required merged data, stored into merged_data.
+* Combine the rows from raw_train_data and raw_test_data to create the single merged data set that is stored in the data frame *merged_data*.

 ### Step 2: Extracting Mean and Standard Deviation Measurements